GemTalk/Sparkle/Documentation/SparkleInstall.md

 1. Create or choose a directory for git clones; this will be referred to as _gitRepositoryDir_.
 2. Clone <https://github.com/GemTalk/Sparkle.git> to _gitRepositoryDir_/Sparkle.
 This clones the **main**  branch of the Sparkle repository.
 3. Define $ROWAN_PROJECTS_HOME to _gitRepositoryDir_.

 Note that the rowan extent does not require $ROWAN_PROJECTS_HOME to contain the rowan repository itself; $ROWAN_PROJECTS_HOME will contain Sparkle and application rowan repositories.

-### Install Sparkle into GemStone
+### Install Sparkle into GemStone from Rowan packages

 1. Go to a command shell that:
     * has defined $GEMSTONE to the GemStone/S 64 Bit v3.7 installation directory, and